gpdowney/lightweightLSAT/docs/game/games.md

     If I let my ego drive, then I spend a lot of time just staring at the game, trying to beautiful mind it.

     Sprinting also reveals that I can't be purely robotic.
-    I have to make space for insights by taking small, intentional pauses like the [scan] and [check].
+    I have to make space for insights by taking small, intentional pauses like the [scan] and [checks].

 ## Summary of useful Games skills and knowledge